busolae/Personal-Website/README.md

 # Portfolio
-Developed using Figma, React, HTML and CSS.
+Developed using Figma, React, HTML, CSS and JavaScript.

 Deployed at meetbusola.netlify.app/